arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

     allergies.description LIKE a_particular_pattern;
 ```

-This action is known as **pattern matching**, and can let you filter on row values that are similar, but not an exact match.
+This action is known as **pattern matching**, and can let you filter on row values that are similar, but not exact matches.

 ### Patterns